GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### As long as there were no machines, programming was no problem at all; when we had a few weak computers, programming became a mild problem, and now we have gigantic computers, programming has become an equally gigantic problem.
+> ### Is studying computer science the best way to prepare to be a programmer?
+No. the best way to prepare is to write programs, and to study great programs that other people have written.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts